-Opening in 2017, Thailand’s first Capella property is lined up to be the epitome of exclusivity in Bangkok, with only 100 luxury guest rooms and a few waterside villas overlooking the Chao Phraya River.
+Opening in Q4 – 2018, Thailand’s first Capella property is lined up to be the epitome of exclusivity in Bangkok, with only 100 luxury guest rooms and a few waterside villas overlooking the Chao Phraya River.
 Guests can especially look forward to a 9,000 square foot wellness spa and outdoor pool for unparalleled relaxation and pampering.
+Read more

 Not much is known yet about Dubai-based luxury hospitality company Jumeirah’s upcoming property, but the Bangkok Post is reporting this: The hotel will be part of the 10-billion-baht Landmark Waterfront project by Country Group Development Plc. and will be comprised of 305 rooms in total.

-You know it as a New York icon of glamour and luxury, and now the Waldorf Astoria will be opening a much-talked about location in Bangkok in 2017.
+Hilton’s luxury brand, you know it as a New York icon of glamour and luxury, and now the Waldorf Astoria Bangkok will be opening a much-talked about to open in the third quarter of 2018.
 Standing 60 storeys high, it’s set to be conveniently located between Chitlom and Ratchadamri BTS stations in the heart of the capital’s shopping district.
+Read more info

 On the cusp of completion, this boutique hotel will make its home inside what’s set to be Bangkok’s tallest skyscraper.
 MahaNakhon features a pixelated, futuristic-looking facade, and looks to be topping out at an unbelievable 77 storeys.
 Despite that, the Bangkok Edition will be found on the lower floors, with the higher ones slated for the Ritz Carlton Residences condo project and naturally, a rooftop bar.